esjay0/elk-deployment/README.md

 There is no need to manually configure each individual machine - instead, all machines are uniformly configured.

 The playbook implements the following tasks:
-- Install Docker.io
+- install Docker.io
-- Install pip3 & Docker Python Module
+- install pip3 docker python module
-- Downloads ELK image: sebp/elk:761
+- increase virtual memory using sysctl
-- Launch docker and run container running sebp/elk:761
+- download ELK image: sebp/elk:761 and launch a docker container running the image

-The following screenshot displays the result of running ```docker ps` after successfully``` configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![Image](https://github.com/rin-0x91/elk-deployment/blob/master/Images/dockerps.png)